fragaria/karmen/docs/source/installation.rst

    ./stop-karmen.sh

 You probably want to start Karmen every time your Raspberry Pi boots up.
-The easiest (but in no way perfect) method is to add the following line at the end of your ``/etc/rc.local`` file just before the ``exit 0`` line:
+Arguably the easiest (but in no way perfect) method is to add the following line at the end of your ``/etc/rc.local`` file just before the ``exit 0`` line:

 .. code-block:: sh

-   /home/pi/karmen/run-karmen.sh >> /home/pi/karmen/startup.log
+   KARMEN_CLOUD_MODE=0 KARMEN_SECRET_KEY=something-secr3t /home/pi/karmen/run-karmen.sh >> /home/pi/karmen/startup.log

 This will also put all of the startup information into a logfile in case you need to debug a broken start of Karmen.
 Be aware that this method starts all of the containers under a ``root`` account, which might not be the best idea.